meck93/qbits-llm/README.md

 Exercise template for interacting with Github Copilot via Visual Studio Code.

+## Basics

+1. Clone this repository
+2. Download [Visual Studio Code](https://code.visualstudio.com) - or update it to the latest version (if already installed)
+3. Setup your preferred keybindings if necessary.
+If you're a IntelliJ user, you can install the VSCode extension "IntelliJ IDEA Keybindings" to use the same keybindings as in IntelliJ.
+See this link: <https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings>

 ## ChatGPT Setup

 1. Open the following URL and signup for ChatGPT: <https://chat.openai.com/auth/login>